privacyidea/privacyidea/doc/configuration/tokenconfig/u2f.rst

 ~~~~~

 You need to configure the AppId of the privacyIDEA server.
 The AppId is
-define in the FIDO specification [#fido]_.
+defined in the FIDO specification [#fido]_.

 The AppId is the URL of your privacyIDEA and used to find or create the right
 key pair on the U2F device.
-The AppId must correspond the the URL that is
+The AppId must correspond to the URL that is
 used to call the privacyIDEA server.

 .. note:: if you register a U2F device with an AppId